Omikhleia/resilient.sile/examples/manual-styling/basics/concepts.md

 by reusing the same mechanism in their own code, rather than reinventing the wheel.

-[^styles-vs-hooks]: Most "legacy" class classes and packages in SILE rely on hooks, such as `pullquote:font` and `book:right-running-head-font`, to quote just a few.
+[^styles-vs-hooks]: Most "legacy" classes and packages in SILE rely on hooks, such as `pullquote:font` and `book:right-running-head-font`, to quote just a few.
 None of these seem to have the same type of name.
 Their scope too is not always clear.
 What if one also wants, for instance, to specify a color?
 Of course,